liv7c/devblog/src/blog/introduction-to-table-driven-tests-in-vitest.md

 `%s` interpolates the `name` we provided.
 It follows the [`printf` formatting rules](https://nodejs.org/api/util.html#util_util_format_format_args). `%s` means you want to interpolate a string.
 For a number, you would write `%d` for instance.

-You can choose whichever notation feels the clearest to you.
+You can choose whichever style feels clearer or more readable to you.

 ## When to use table driven tests